-Forgetting is both necessary and useful.
+Forgetting is simply the loss of information and is both necessary and useful.
 Imagine remembering every single second of every single day of your life.
 It would be very difficult to keep all the information organized and to focus on one thing at a time.
 There is just too much information to be remembered.
+We automatically forget most of the sensory information we take in without even realizing it.

 The man who did not forget